jaredhanson11/mit-energy-model/README.md

 Use `npx webpack` under client to generate bundle, which should setup index.html to be used as the entry point to the website. `npx webpack --watch` compiles changed code on the spot, and is good for development.

+You'll probably want to run `npm install` under the client directory to install all the dependencies in `package.json` as well, before running `webpack`.
+Sometimes, `webpack` will need to be installed as well.
+Just Google those instructions

 ### nginx Proxy

 We use Nginx to sit in front of our gunicorn process and reverse proxy all api